 Here we summarize our contributions: \begin{itemize} \item We propose \ourvla, a VLA model that augments linguistic instructions with explicit visual grounding, resolving referential ambiguity and enabling precise object and location specification in cluttered and previously unseen environments. \item \ourvla is a unified policy that supports either instruction mode while preserving strong text-following behavior, thanks to co-training on both text-only and visually grounded instructions. \item We provide a scalable data construction pipeline that leverages pretrained MLLMs to automatically generate visually grounded supervision from existing trajectories, reducing annotation cost and supporting seamless integration with prior datasets. \end{itemize}

-\section{Related Work}
+\section{RELATED WORK}

-\paragraph{Generalist VLA and spatial understanding.} Large-scale Vision--Language--Action (VLA) models advance generalist robotic control by unifying perception, language, and low-level action in a single policy~\cite{Zhao2025CoTVLAVC,Lin2025OneTwoVLAAU,Wang2025VQVLAIV}.
-Early systems such as \textsc{RT-1} and \textsc{RT-2} show that scaling data and model capacity yields broad task coverage and transfer, while \textsc{Octo}, \textsc{OpenVLA} and so on provide standardized multi-robot datasets and open baselines for cross-embodiment training~\cite{arxiv2022_brohan_rt1,arxiv2023_brohan_rt2,arxiv2023_openxembodiment_rtx,arxiv2024_octo_opensource_policy,corl2024_kim_openvla,khazatsky2024droid,walke2023bridgedata,Jones2025BeyondSF,Liu2023LIBEROBK,Dasari2024TheIF}.
-Recent \textsc{$\pi_0$} and \textsc{$\pi_{0.5}$} further extend this scaling paradigm with diverse co-training signals and flow-matched action generation to improve robustness in open-world settings~\cite{arxiv2024_ren_pi0_flow_vla,arxiv2025_ren_pi05_openworld}.
-To strengthen spatial reasoning, \textsc{SpatialVLA} incorporates egocentric 3D features and adaptive action grids, \textsc{RoboRefer} uses depth-aware encoders for multi-step reasoning, \textsc{Spatial Forcing} aligns vision features with geometry-aware representations, and \textsc{State-Free Policy} analyzes proprioceptive state for height generalization~\cite{arxiv2025_qu_spatialvla,arxiv2025_zhou_roborefer,arxiv2025_li_spatialforcing_vla,zhao2025you,Li2025BridgeVLAIA}.
-All these methods, however, still rely on natural language as the sole grounding interface, which limits fine-grained spatial reference in cluttered scenes and for unlabeled or visually ambiguous objects.
+\paragraph{Generalist VLA and spatial understanding.} Large-scale Vision--Language--Action (VLA) models advance generalist robotic control by unifying perception, language, and action in a single policy~\cite{Zhao2025CoTVLAVC,Lin2025OneTwoVLAAU,Wang2025VQVLAIV}.
+Early systems such as \textsc{RT-1} and \textsc{RT-2} demonstrate that scaling data and model capacity yields broad task coverage, while \textsc{Octo}, \textsc{OpenVLA}, \textsc{DROID}, BridgeData, LIBERO, and related open benchmarks provide standardized datasets and baselines for cross-embodiment training~\cite{arxiv2022_brohan_rt1,arxiv2023_brohan_rt2,arxiv2023_openxembodiment_rtx,arxiv2024_octo_opensource_policy,corl2024_kim_openvla,khazatsky2024droid,walke2023bridgedata,Jones2025BeyondSF,Liu2023LIBEROBK,Dasari2024TheIF}.
+Recent \textsc{$\pi_0$} and \textsc{$\pi_{0.5}$} further improve robustness through flow-matched action generation in open-world settings~\cite{arxiv2024_ren_pi0_flow_vla,arxiv2025_ren_pi05_openworld}.
+To strengthen spatial reasoning, \textsc{SpatialVLA}, \textsc{RoboRefer}, Spatial Forcing, and state-free policies incorporate 3D features, depth-aware encoders, and geometry-aware representations~\cite{arxiv2025_qu_spatialvla,arxiv2025_zhou_roborefer,arxiv2025_li_spatialforcing_vla,zhao2025nostate,Li2025BridgeVLAIA}.
+However, these methods still rely on natural language as the sole grounding interface, limiting fine-grained spatial reference in cluttered scenes.